JavierGarAgu/terraform/azure/README.md

-# Terraform Practice Repository
+# Terraform Azure Practice Repository

-Welcome to my Terraform Practice Repository!
-This repository contains various Terraform projects that I have created while preparing for the Terraform certification.
+Welcome to my Terraform Azure Practice Repository!
+This repository contains various Terraform projects in Azure that I have created while preparing for the Terraform certification.
 All the projects here are open-source and free to use.

 ## Overview